Secure CheckoutPersonal information is secured with SSL technology.

 Research scholars and scientists working in biochemical engineering, biotechnology, materials science, nanotechnology, biomedical domain, composite science and technology.
 Graduate students from science or engineering background with specialization in nanotechnology, biotechnology or materials sciences

-- Chemistry of two dimensional nanomaterials
+1. Chemistry of two-dimensional nanomaterials

-2. Synthesis of two dimensional nanomaterials
+2. Synthesis of two-dimensional nanomaterials

-4. Clay nanostructures for biomedical applications
+4. Graphene-based nanostructures for biomedical applications

-5. Silicon nanostructures for biomedical applications
+5. Clay nanostructures for biomedical applications

-6. Metal dichalcogenides for biomedical applications
+6. Metal-organic frameworks for biomedical applications

-7. Hybrid two dimensional nanostructures for biomedical applications
+7. Transition metal dichalcogenides for biomedical applications

 - No. of pages: